2. Dachshund’s Age:

-The amount of sleep your Dachshund needs can depend on his age.
-Sleep needs change throughout your Dachshund’s life.
-Just like people, Dachshund puppies and Senior Dogs require more sleep than an Adolescent or Adult Dachshunds.
+The amount of sleep your Dachshund needs can depend on their age.
+Dachshund puppies and senior doxies require more sleep than adolescent or adult Dachshunds.

 Four Stages of a Dog’s Life:

-3. Adult: Adulthood begins between 12 months to three years old.
+3. Adult: Adulthood begins between 12 months to 3 years old.

-4. Senior: The senior years begin between six and 10 years old.
+4. Senior: The senior years range between 8 and 10 years old.